-This policy implements the Equal Employment Opportunity Commission's (EEOC) Guidance on Executive Order 13164, which requires each Federal agency to establish procedures to facilitate the provision of reasonable accommodations, including establishing effective written procedures for processing requests for reasonable accommodation made by qualified job applicants and employees with disabilities.
-This directive further fulfills the U.S. Merit Systems Protection Board's obligation to provide reasonable accommodation pursuant to the Rehabilitation Act of 1973, as amended, where applicable, and in accordance with the provisions of Title I of the Americans with Disabilities Act (ADA) of 1990.1 This policy supersedes the previous MSPB Reasonable Accommodation Policy and Procedures of August 2011.
+This policy implements Equal Employment Opportunity Commission (EEOC) Policy Guidance on Executive Order 13164, which requires each Federal agency to establish procedures to facilitate the provision of reasonable accommodation, including establishing effective written procedures for processing requests for reasonable accommodation made by qualified job applicants and employees with disabilities or known limitations related to pregnancy, childbirth, and related medical conditions.
+This directive further fulfills the U.S. Merit Systems Protection Board's obligation to provide reasonable accommodation pursuant to the Rehabilitation Act of 1973, as amended, where applicable, and in accordance with the provisions of Title I of the Americans with Disabilities Act (ADA) of 1990.
+This policy supersedes the previous MSPB Reasonable Accommodation Policy and Procedures of June 2022.